-If you’re an entrepreneur that has taken the plunge and started your own business, congratulations!
+If you’re an entrepreneur that has taken the plunge and started your own business (Startups), congratulations!
 You have bravely confronted a need and brought your own solution to the table.
 As your business continues to grow, you’ll bring on other like-minded individuals, people with the same drive and passion for success.
 Regardless of how talented your team is, there’s only so much work they can get done in one day.
 This trend was recently discussed in an article published on the Tech Republic.

 If you ask founders of former startup companies, they will tell you that they wore many hats in the early days.
 Going back and forth between answering phone calls and paying bills can easily take you away from actually running your company.
 The longer that you as the founder (or other core employees) are tied up doing back office work, the longer it will take for your startup to grow.